-One limitation of the current version of the ice retrieval is the need to make some significant a-priori assumptions about the particle properties.
-At first, we selected the ice spheroid model, as the model with small number of parameters to be predefined, to represent the detected ice particles.
+One limitation of the current version of the ice retrieval is the need to make some significant a priori assumptions about the particle properties.
+At first, we selected the ice spheroid model, as the model with a small number of parameters to be pre-defined, to represent the detected ice particles.
 Then, we decided about the PSD that the detected ice particles follow.
 For this decision, several studies argue that a typical PSD is described by a shape parameter close to 0 for ice particles (e.g., Matrosov and Heymsfield, 2017).
 Therefore, we also chose an exponential PSD for the simulated ice spheroids.
-The use of the two aforementioned assumptions were not further investigated in this study and were used as already described.
+The use of the two aforementioned assumptions was not further investigated in this study, and they were used as already described.
 The third assumption (discussed in Sect.
-4.1) concerns the choice if we assume oblate or horizontally aligned prolate ice spheroids.
-In addition to the shape, we have to assume a suitable $m(D{max})$ relationship for the prevalent ice particles.
-For the three investigated snow events the selection of $m(D{max})$ of aggregates over the BF95 for ice spheroids has been partially discussed in Sect.
+4.1) concerns the choice of whether we assume oblate or horizontally aligned prolate ice spheroids.
+In addition to the shape, we have to assume a suitable $m(D{\text{max}})$ relationship for the prevalent ice particles.
+For the three investigated snow events the selection of $m(D{\text{max}})$ of aggregates over the BF95 for ice spheroids has been partially discussed in Sect.
 3.2.
 An extended explanation for this selection is also presented in Sect.
 4.3.1.